-Established in 1985 with 113 national advisors and following 20 years of planning, the mission of the National Rivers Hall of Fame is to collect, preserve, and share the stories of the women and men who have made their lives on the rivers of America.
+Established in 1985 with 113 national advisors, the mission of the National Rivers Hall of Fame is to collect, preserve, and share the stories of the women and men who have had a significant impact on the rivers of America.

-The Hall of Fame enjoys membership from 36 states and is part of the National Mississippi River Museum & Aquarium, located on the banks of the Mississippi River in Dubuque, Iowa.
+From Mark Twain to Captain Mary Miller, Chief Black Hawk to Louis Armstrong, the Hall of Fame is supported by members in 36 states and is part of the National Mississippi River Museum & Aquarium, located on the banks of the Mississippi River in Dubuque, Iowa.

 John M. Bickel, Chairman

 Scott Lawlor, Treasurer

 John M. Bickel

 Gateway Riverboat Cruises, St. Louis, MO

 Horn Blower Marine, Corydon, IN

 Chairman of the Board, Kirby Corporation, Houston, TX